JeremyYu-cn/book/docs/articles/privacy_security/Steganography.md

 Taking the second letter in each word gives the message: _Pershing sails from NY June 1_

-## Images as cover objects
+## ./images/images as cover objects

-- Least significant bits(LSB) used to store characteristics of particular pixels of an image (cover object) are modified to store a message
+- Least significant bits(LSB) used to store characteristics of particular pixels of an ./images/image (cover object) are modified to store a message
-- Colours and lightness of pixels of obtained image may differ slightly from original cover image, but both images looks identically to human eye.
+- Colours and lightness of pixels of obtained ./images/image may differ slightly from original cover ./images/image, but both ./images/images looks identically to human eye.
 - Easy to implement, but not too robust methods
-- Transformations of images may easily destroy the message (watermark)
+- Transformations of ./images/images may easily destroy the message (watermark)

 ## Advantages and disadvantages of LSB